Types of Awards

 NLPES offers awards in four categories for which an office may submit a nomination or application:

 - Excellence in Evaluation Award.
-This award is presented to an office that is determined to have made significant contributions to the fields of legislative program evaluation or performance auditing during a four-year period.
-Only one winner is selected each year.
-NLPES awarded the 2019 Excellence in Evaluation award to the Louisiana Legislative Auditor.
+This award is presented to one legislative office that is determined to have made significant contributions to the fields of program evaluation or performance auditing during a four-year period.
+Only one award is granted each year.
+If no office meets the criteria for the award, none will be awarded.
+NLPES awarded the 2022 Excellence in Evaluation Award to the Michigan Office of the Auditor General.

 - Excellence in Research Methods Award.
 This award is presented to the office or offices that used exemplary research methods in an evaluation or audit report released during a calendar year.
-The Excellence in Research Methods Award may be awarded to a maximum of three offices in a given year.
-NLPES awarded the 2019 Excellence in Research Methods Award to three offices—the Kansas Legislative Division of Post Audit, the Louisiana Legislative Auditor and the Virginia Joint Legislative Audit and Review Commission.
+A maximum of three offices may be granted the award in a given year.
+If no office meets the criteria for the award, none will be awarded.
+NLPES awarded the 2022 Excellence in Research Methods Award to two offices—the Florida Office of Program Policy Analysis and Government Accountability and the Kansas Legislative Division of Post Audit.

 Applying for an Award